 This day’s breakfast music was provided by a flutist.
 I’m over taking pictures though.
 I’m over a lot of this country, the horns are starting to get to me.
 It’s probably because I’m starting to feel sick, which is complete bullshit and I’ll tell you why.

-Let me go even farther back.
 I was tired.
-I was tired after the hot pot.
-So after the set, when that jazz singer sat down next to us with a half full carafe of wine, I thought “fuck, we’re gonna be here until she finishes that goddamn thing.”
-Her plan, however, was to pour most of it into an empty plastic bottle which was good news for only me.
-Thing is, she doesn’t want the restaurant staff to see, and when she goes to pour the wine into the bottle, a waiter comes by to clear the empty glasses and she panics and pours the whole thing into her wineglass instead.
+I wanted to go home after the hot pot.
+So when the jazz singer sat down next to us with a half full carafe of wine, I thought fuck, we’re gonna be here until she finishes that goddamn thing.
+Fortunately her plan was to pour most of it into an empty plastic bottle and take it home which was good news for only me.
+But when the time comes and she’s about to transfer the wine into the bottle, a waiter comes by to clear the empty glasses and she panics and pours the whole thing into her wineglass instead.
 So she’s got this HUGE glass of red wine and we’re sitting there, talking, some of us drinking wine and some of us monitoring it, and she’s coughing the entire time.
 She is sick.
 She knows this and is apologetic about it, people get sick, what are you gonna do, but she’s nursing that fucking glass so when Joe finishes whatever he was drinking and has an empty glass, I kind of egg him on to help her with the wine, not really thinking about the fact that she’s deathly ill and she goes,

 “Do you want some?”